 The bibliometric indices are obtained by comparing the histogram bars with families of performance curves characterized by upward-increasing levels.
 Each level represents a performance threshold defined as the minimum average return that each asset must achieve for the portfolio to be assigned that level - expressed in relative terms as the number of times the asset’s return exceeds the benchmark return (here, the minimum return across all assets).
 These performance curves thus establish a consistent and structured criterion for assessing the distribution of asset returns within the portfolio.

 Each index arises from a distinct family of performance curves, imposing different structural conditions on how the portfolio’s return distribution is assessed.
-For example, the $h$-index uses squared performance curves, capturing the smallest integer $h$ such that at least $h$ assets each outperform the benchmark by a factor of $h$ or more.
+For example, the $h$-index uses rectangular curves at height $x$, capturing the smallest integer $h$ such that at least $h$ assets each outperform the benchmark by a factor of $h$ or more.
 The enlarged view of the top-left subplot in Figure~\ref{fig:biblio_index_P6} clearly illustrates the $h$-index performance curves, specifically highlighting the curves at levels 12, 13, and 14.
 In particular, for portfolio $P_6$ all bars exceed the level-13 curve but not the level-14 curve, giving an $h$-index of 13.
 This indicates that at least 13 assets in the portfolio have average returns at least 13 times greater than the benchmark return (taken as the minimum return overall).
 This corresponds to roughly 85\% of the portfolio constituents.